Thursday, June 12, 2025

 I strolled along her daily route and found beneath some trees,

-The tiny house where she had grown, a scared place
+The tiny house where she had grown, a sacred place

 the girl called home.